NkAgrwl-007/Blinkit/README.md

 # Blinkit
-This is a clone of Blinkit
+This is a clone of Blinkit E commerce